Luminosity distance and extinction by submicrometer-sized grains: Fitting reddening curves

+{ {A power-law dust size distribution is characterized by the exponent $q$ and the lower and upper radii.
+For amorphous carbon and silicate grains, we use a minimum radius of 6\,nm.
+Following \cite{Mathis77}, we set the relatively unconstrained upper radii to fixed values, with $r^+_{\rm{Si}} = r^+_{{aC}} =250$\,nm, which also serves as the minimum radius for the submicrometer grains, and $r^+_{\rm{s}\mu}=3 \mu$m.
+The}} mass extinction cross sections $K_{i}(r)$\, (cm$^2$/g-dust) of a dust particle of population $i$ with volume averaged radius $r$ and bulk density $\rho_i$\, is

-Fine tuning of the fits to the 2175\,\AA \ bump involves allowing the central wavelength ($x_0$) and damping constant ($\gamma$) of the Lorentzian profiles of PAH absorption cross-section to remain free.
-In the framework of the power-law dust size distribution, the exponent ($q$) and upper radii for micrometer sized ($r^+_{\mu}$), submicrometer sized silicate, and carbon grains ($r^+_{\rm {Si}}$, $r^+_{\rm {aC}}$) are treated as adjustable parameters.
-The details of the model parameters, along with their reduced $\chi_r^2$ values for the best fit, are summarized in Table~2 (see Appendix) and fits are show in Fig.~2.
+The cross sections $C$ are derived using efficiency factors $Q$, and are computed for spheroids using \cite{V93} and custom software provided by \cite{Vos4}.
+Fine-tuning of the fits to the 2175\,\AA \, bump involves allowing the central wavelength ($x_0$) and damping constant ($\gamma$) of the Lorentzian profiles of PAH absorption cross-section to remain free.
+This leads to in total seven adjustable parameters which are treated in the minimization algorithm.